Code-Institute-Submissions/physics-code/README.md

 ### Equations
 [Top](#contents)

 For the vast majority of the calculations it is easier for students to see individual variables broken down and where multiple variables are required, they are separated in chunks and slowly scaffolded.
 Giving an entire equation ignores students who may have more difficulties with the mathematical side of physics.
 For this student the site allows individual variables to be entered and the calculation works in the background.
 For students who have a more advanced mathematical ability will still be able to add variables in the same manner, and will not see this any less than primary data addition.
 Providing benefits for lower end students provides benefits for all.

 Therefore the equations in JavaScript pertaining to the dilemma zone are also broken down to provide the eight outcomes for the dilemma zone.

 Firstly the car's velocity is calculated if required (ie, units other than metres per second were used).
 Because default values have already been included, students could use this calculator to convert from kilometres per hour or miles per hour into metres per second without adding any further variables.

 The car's velocity is then used to determine how far it can travel within the time before traffic lights on perpendicular roads turn green allowing traffic from other roads to progress.
 The time is an addition of yellow and interphase times in seconds.

 `velocity = distance(travelled) / time`

 From this the calculator can determine exactly how far back from the intersection a vehicle can be to exit the intersection safely within this time.
 Therefore the vehicle's length and intersection distance are used and then subtracted from the total distance the vehicle can travel in the yellow and interphase time.
 This now provides the furthest point from the intersection a vehicle can be as soon as a traffic light turns yellow.

 `total distance from intersection = distance(travelled) - (intersection length + car length)`

 This ends the first section of the equation, the second section works out stopping distance.
 This requires the vehicle's initial velocity, the driver's reaction time, and the coefficient of friction.

 `stopping distance = (reaction time * velocity) + (velocity squared / 2 * coefficient of friction * gravity (9.81))`

 Finally, the dilemma zone is when the stopping distance is smaller than the distance the vehicle can travel through the intersection.
 Depending on the treatment of the two equations a negative number will determine a dilemma zone (ie, stopping distance > distance able to be travelled).
 If stopping distance is less than the distance able to be travelled, then an option zone will exist (ie, a vehicle's driver has a choice to either continue going or brake to stop).

 All numbers are set to a maximum of two decimal places in the final answer (reaction time and coefficient of friction allows for three decimal place inputs).
 This avoids extreme numbers with insignificant data.

 ## KNOWN BUGS

 [Top](#contents)

 Currently, there are few known bugs in the code and the code operates as anticipated.
 However, there are multiple limitations to the code and equations used.
 Firstly, the equation can only determine if a dilemma zone exists (or option zone) if a vehicle has either a constant velocity or constant de-acceleration (braking).
 This means that only straight line dilemma zones can be determined.
 Vehicles that are using perpendicular roads to travel to or from are excluded from this equation.
 Secondly, users are limited to realistic values to avoid extreme numbers that display incorrectly in Bootstrap modals.
 Thirdly, the equations for dilemma and option zones assume flat roads with no hills or turns.

 ### Facebook Timeline Sharing
 [Top](#contents)

-After a user has completed a game and shared the results on their Facebook timeline, a link to the Reaction Timer - Physics Code is displayed in the top of the person's
+After a user has completed a game and shared the results on their Facebook timeline, a link to the Reaction Timer - Physics Code is displayed in the top of the person's post:
-post:

 [![Timeline sharing onto Facebook](https://raw.githubusercontent.com/pauld0051/physics-code//master/assets/images/readme-images/timeline-sharing.png "Facebook timeline sharing")](https://pauld0051.github.io/physics-code/game.html)

 This takes the user directly to the Physic's Code page, originally the link returned an error on Facebook and suggested the application had not been approved.
 It has since been approved and users should not be troubled by this error.

 However, advert blocking applications such as [uBlock Origin](https://github.com/gorhill/uBlock) may prevent the Facebook share button from accessing various components on the user's browser.
 However, this does not affect the user's ability to input valid responses and share the site on their Facebook timeline.
 The only time this may be noticed is if the user with an advert blocking application accesses the "inspect" function of the browser:

 [![Timeline sharing onto Facebook](https://raw.githubusercontent.com/pauld0051/physics-code//master/assets/images/readme-images/warning-facebook.png "Facebook warning")](https://pauld0051.github.io/physics-code/game.html)

 Although instances of the Facebook share button disappearing have been noted during testing phase, it has not been shown to be caused by advert blocking applications.
 Instead it was most likely due to updating the code which may have impacted on the Facebook sharing code.
 At present, the share button appears on several tested devices with and without advert blocking applications.
 Because Facebook sharing is a third party add-on to Physics Code, this can be monitored over time.
 However, it is hoped that Facebook will notify developers of changes that occur to the code which may prevent share facilities from displaying accurately.

 ### Icons and Unicode
 [Top](#contents)

 The site relies heavily on icon hints in various cards and buttons.
 However, due to the nature of `<input>` verses `<button>` meant that input tags require a "value" attribute however, button tags can have text input including Fontawesome icons.
 Although Fontawesome does display the Unicode equivalent of their icons, the Unicode supplied did not provide the icon when used in an `<input>` tag.
 This meant alternatives were sought or fixes.
 In this case, alternative Unicode icons were sought.
 All Unicode HTML characters were taken from [FileFormat](https://www.fileformat.info/info/unicode/char/2713/index.htm).
-Although not every devices has been checked, it is apparent these unicode characters are more likely to be displayed than icons.
+Although not every devices has been checked, it is apparent these Unicode characters are more likely to be displayed than icons.

 ### Other Bugs
 [Top](#contents)

 Previously mentioned invalid input default validators will ignore various letter inputs producing a non-number equation.
 This was prevented by adding a second layer of validation via JavaScript; see [Input Validation](#input-validation).

 Spinners from all inputs were removed to prevent negative numbers from being presented.
 Although this is stopped in JavaScript, this is a secondary method to prevent invalid inputs.

 A "current" scenario button had been included in earlier versions of the [test_yourself](https://pauld0051.github.io/physics-code/test_yourself.html) page, but due to input validation, it was impossible to re-open a modal without a) refreshing the content inside or; b) ignoring the current map number preventing input from the user.
 Although many possible considerations were made to include the button, it was not an overall requirement.
 It was then decided to prevent the user from accidentally closing the modal with a key push or clicking outside of the modal.
 Instead, a user must now use one of the two active "close" buttons.
-This was included in HTML
+This was included in HTML attributes:
-attributes:

     -  data-backdrop="static"
     -  data-keyboard="false"